seek-oss/slowify/src/errorPlugin/README.md

 }
 ```

+You can also bring your own child Error class by exposing an isJsonResponse property set to true.

 ## Handling Unknown Errors

 The default [Fastify error handler](https://www.fastify.io/docs/latest/Reference/Reply/#errors) will return a 500 error with the `message` field on any error thrown, to the caller.
 This may unintentionally reveal too much internal information to the caller.

 This plugin will instead return a generic 500 error response to the caller instead for any error which does not contain a `statusCode` or `status` field.
 The logger provided to the error plugin is then called with the following call: `logger.error({ err }, 'unknown error')`.

+This error plugin stores the error thrown in the Fastify request object under the exported const symbol `ERROR_STATE_KEY` if you wish to access it yourself.